 Verify what you’ve heard by playing it back to the interviewee.
 Never leave unsure of what you heard, in the customer’s voice, with your full understanding of what they mean.

-Leave them wanting to learn more and with the door open for you to come back and validate as you progress your solution and business
+Leave them wanting to learn more and with the door open for you to come back and validate as you progress your solution and their business problems evolve.

 Each of the above steps has corresponding things you can do to improve your chances of success in defining the problem to the point where you can also describe it to anyone else so clearly that they can touch, feel and see it in all the dimensions it exists.
 The clearer it is, the more likely you are to be able to recruit people to work with you to solve it.
 But before you do that, determine if it’s really worth solving.